02: Herisau to Wattwil

 The local schoolchildren have momentarily abandoned their shoes to frolic in the grass, or perhaps for an outdoor lesson.
 It’s worth mentioning.
 Another Sabbath day in the countryside or the woods for this school yet.

-Risi, a village with many facets, is full of hamlets.
-The path winds above the intersection, rising towards the heights where the Risi Foundation stands, dedicated to care and hospitality, then descends towards the Landscheide restaurant.
 To spare your legs a harsh journey, you can opt for a less traveled road leading to Dicken, St. Peterzell.
 The slope there is moderate, and you’ll pass near the mountain restaurant Sitz, in Hintere Risi, before descending to Landscheide.
-Up there, on the ridge, runs the Via Jacobi
+Up there, on the ridge, runs the Via Jacobi.

 Section 3: Passing through Chäseren, a restaurant nestled in pastures and high hills

-Overview of the route’s challenges: predominantly downhill, yet not without its difficulties, with occasional steep slopes, especially if you’ve ascended above Risi.
+Overview of the route’s challenges: predominantly downhill, yet not without its difficulties, with occasional steep slopes, especially if you’ve ascended above Risi..

 Whether you’ve chosen the path above Risi or opted for the alternative along the road, your journey invariably leads you to the Landscheide restaurant.